ceph/ceph/doc/cephfs/mount-using-kernel-driver.rst

 Which Kernel Version?
 ---------------------

-Because the kernel client is distributed as part of the linux kernel (not as part of packaged ceph releases), you will need to consider which kernel version to use on your client nodes.
-Older kernels are known to include buggy ceph clients, and may not support features that more recent Ceph clusters support.
+Because the kernel client is distributed as part of the Linux kernel (and not as part of the packaged Ceph releases), you will need to consider which kernel version to use on your client nodes.
+Older kernels are known to include buggy Ceph clients and may not support features that more recent Ceph clusters support.

-Remember that the "latest" kernel in a stable linux distribution is likely to be years behind the latest upstream linux kernel where Ceph development takes place (including bug fixes).
+Remember that the "latest" kernel in a stable Linux distribution is likely to be years behind the latest upstream Linux kernel where Ceph development takes place (including bug fixes).

 As a rough guide, as of Ceph 10.x (Jewel), you should be using a least a 4.x kernel.
 If you absolutely have to use an older kernel, you should use the fuse client instead of the kernel client.

-This advice does not apply if you are using a linux distribution that includes CephFS support, as in this case the distributor will be responsible for backporting fixes to their stable kernel: check with your vendor.
+This advice does not apply if you are using a Linux distribution that includes CephFS support.
+In that case, the distributor is responsible for backporting fixes to their stable kernel.
+Check with your vendor.

 Synopsis
 ========